b38tn1k/b38tn1k.github.io/_posts/2022-09-08-blocks-explained.markdown

 Implementing array operations (get, set, delete, push, run) has made me appreciate everyone who contributed to Python.
 When I think about code, I think in Python.
 It's my 'internal dialogue programming language'.
 My (probably still incomplete) approach to array operations was directly inspired by how easy Python lists work.

 If you check the [source](https://github.com/b38tn1k/b38tn1k.github.io/tree/master/WIP), you might see some weird non-idiomatic javascript.
 I learnt javascript to convert some of my Processing PDE sketches to p5.js.
 I learnt Processing PDE because it appeared similar to Arduino, but unlocked the screen as something I could play with.
 Most of my coding xp is robot facing - not UI or screen elements.
-I'm sure there are more structured approaches to writing javascript but I'm doing this for fun.
+I'm sure there are more structured approaches to writing javascript but I'm doing this for fun and to learn!

 Proving this idea out sent me down many Wikipedia rabbit holes, stackoverflow, and reddit posts.